madebygps/7-day-youtube-starterkit/day2/README.md

 ### 3. Make sure your script sounds like you

-This might sound obvious: tere is nothing that hasn't been explained or covered.
+This might sound obvious: there is nothing that hasn't been explained or covered.
 The uniqueness is you, your voice, and your way of explaining things.
-You'll find your style as you make more videos, but with every script you right, ask yourself, does this sound like me?
+You'll find your style as you make more videos, but with every script you write, ask yourself, does this sound like me?

 ### 4. That's it!